NAMI HelpLine

 Are There Specific Concerns About Fluoxetine And Pregnancy?

 If you are planning on becoming pregnant, notify your health care provider to best manage your medications.
-People living with MDD who wish to become pregnant face important decisions.
-Untreated MDD has risks to the fetus, as well as the mother.
+People living with depression who wish to become pregnant face important decisions.
+Untreated depression has risks to the fetus, as well as the mother.
 It is important to discuss the risks and benefits of treatment with your doctor and caregivers.
 For women who take antidepressant medications during weeks 13 through the end of their pregnancy (second and third trimesters), there is a risk that the baby can be born before it is fully developed (before 37 weeks).

 For mothers who have taken SSRIs during their pregnancy, there appears to be less than a 1% chance of infants developing persistent pulmonary hypertension.
 This is a potentially fatal condition that is associated with use of the antidepressant in the second half of pregnancy.
 However, women who discontinued antidepressant therapy were five times more likely to have a depression relapse than those who continued their antidepressant.
 If you are pregnant, please discuss the risks and benefits of antidepressant use with your health care provider.